 Dr. Israel Soibelman is the chief strategy officer at MIT Lincoln Laboratory.
 His responsibilities include assisting in the development of Laboratory-level strategic planning, and leading and helping grow external strategic relationships.

-Prior to his appointment as Chief Strategy Officer, Dr. Soibelman served as the Head of the Homeland Protection and Air Traffic Control Division at the Laboratory, directing programs in homeland air defense, chemical and biological defense, homeland security, and air traffic control.
+Prior to his current appointment, Soibelman served as the head of the Homeland Protection and Air Traffic Control Division at the Laboratory, directing programs in homeland air defense, chemical and biological defense, homeland security, and air traffic control.

-Upon returning to Lincoln Laboratory in 1995, Dr. Soibelman assumed project leadership on air and missile defense programs focusing on seeker and interceptor technology.
-In 1998, the Seeker and Interceptor Technology Group was established at Lincoln Laboratory, and Dr. Soibelman became leader of this group in 2002.
-In 2009, he was appointed Associate Head of the Homeland Protection and Tactical Systems Division, leading the Laboratory's efforts in making significant technical contributions to homeland protection.
+Upon returning to Lincoln Laboratory in 1995, Soibelman assumed project leadership on air and missile defense programs focusing on seeker and interceptor technology.
+In 1998, the Seeker and Interceptor Technology Group was established at Lincoln Laboratory, and Soibelman became leader of this group in 2002.
+In 2009, he was appointed associate head of the Homeland Protection and Tactical Systems Division, leading the Laboratory's efforts in making significant technical contributions to homeland protection.

 Soibelman holds a BS degree in mechanical engineering from Columbia University and a PhD degree in applied mathematics from the California Institute of Technology.